 Compared to other states, Texas has a streamlined non-judicial foreclosure process that is nearly as quick as an eviction.
 The minimum amount of time from the first notice to the day of foreclosure is 41 days, unless the deed of trust is a FNMA form, in which case the time is 51 days, although it is never wise to cut any legal deadline that close.
 Why risk a void sale or give the borrower a possible wrongful foreclosure claim?

 The advantage of a foreclosure over an eviction is that there are no effective defenses to the foreclosure process except for the borrower to block it with a temporary restraining order or file bankruptcy.
 For either option, the buyer needs money and probably an attorney.

 In the event that proceeds of the foreclosure sale exceed the amount due on the note (including attorney’s fees and expenses), then surplus funds must be distributed to the borrower.
 More often, however, the price at which the property is sold at foreclosure is less than the unpaid balance on the loan, resulting in a deficiency.
 A suit may be brought by the lender to recover this deficiency any time within two years of the date of foreclosure.
-Tex.
 Prop.
-Code § 51.003.
-Federally insured lenders have four years.
+Code Sec.
+51.003.
+Federally-insured lenders have four years.

 Any money received by a lender from private mortgage insurance is credited to the account of the borrower.
-One case states that the purpose of this “is to prevent mortgagees from recovering more than their due.
+Case law states that the purpose of this is to prevent mortgagees from recovering more than their due.

 For borrowers on non-homestead properties, deficiencies can be as significant a loss as the foreclosure itself since the IRS deems the deficiency amount to be taxable ordinary income.